endangereddataweek/resources/README.md

 ## Getting Started and Contributing

 We are an open source project.
 Want to help contribute?
 Are there issues, topics, or projects you feel Endangered Data Week needs to tackle?
-Open up an [issue](https://github.com/endangereddataweek/resources/issues) using the [issue template](https://github.com/endangereddataweek/resources/blob/master/ISSUE_TEMPLATE.md).
+Open up an [issue](https://github.com/endangereddataweek/resources/issues).
 Or, contribute your ideas, resources, and teaching material!
 To get started, take a look at [CONTRIBUTING.md](https://github.com/endangereddataweek/resources/blob/master/CONTRIBUTING.md).

 ## Workshops